-In 2018-2019, 129 schools offered a nutrition science program of some type.
+In the 2018-2019 academic year, 129 schools offered some type of nutrition science program.
 The following table lists the number of programs by degree level, along with how many schools offered online courses in the field.

 |Degree Level||Colleges Offering Programs||Colleges Offering Online Classes|

 Is a Degree in Nutrition Science Worth It?

 The median salary for a nutrition science grad is $83,600 per year.
 This is based on the weighted average of the most common careers associated with the major.